 Mr. Newman is a corporate director and currently serves as an independent non-executive director of The Addax and Oryx Group and chairman of its audit committee.
-Mr. Newman is also a director of Motor Fuel Group, a large private equity backed independent road fuels and convenience store retailer in the United Kingdom.
+Mr. Newman is a director of Motor Fuel Group, a large private equity backed independent road fuels and convenience store retailer in the United Kingdom.
+From July 2021, Mr. Newman is a director and audit committee chair at Providence Resources plc, an Irish exploration company listed on the AIM and Euronext markets in London and Dublin.